JoeNyland/joenyland.github.io/_posts/2016-05-07-homesick-bash-completion.md

 You can find the repo on GitHub [here][homesick-completion-repo].
 If you've git any ideas for improvements, feel free to submit a [pull request][pull-request], or if you get any problems, open up an [issue][issue].

 I hope this helps someone out!
+Let me in the comments section below if it does, or if you have any questions.

 [homesick]: https://github.com/technicalpickles/homesick
 [josh-nicols]: https://github.com/technicalpickles